Touch Culture

 Touch culture is the Warmth Tax made physical — the class stratification of bodily contact.
 The corporate tier pays for pharmaceutical access to the emotional states the Dregs experience for free in crowded hallways.
 The augmented tier pays Contact Therapists to teach their bodies what Dregs children learn by accident.
 The companion tier has stopped paying entirely — and stopped needing entirely — and whether those are the same thing is the question the Sprawl cannot stop asking.

-The Corporate Liturgy is the handshake’s cousin: both are daily rituals that shape identity through repetition.
-The corporate handshake and the Dregs embrace are performed the same number of times per day.
+Dream Breakfast gave the Dregs something to sell that the corporate tier cannot produce internally: the vulnerability of an unmediated inner life, offered freely, to a stranger, over morning tea.
+The Corporate Liturgy runs on the same daily-repetition logic as the Dregs embrace.
+Both are rituals that shape identity through practiced contact.
 One is transactional.
 One is ambient.
-Over years, the body learns which kind of contact it was built for.
+Over years, the body learns which kind it was built for.
 Or which kind it was trained to accept.

 What Nobody Can Explain

-• Why does the 1.2-second handshake feel like a boundary to corporate workers and a prison to everyone else?
+- The 1.2-second handshake feels like a boundary to corporate workers and a prison to everyone else.
 The duration was standardized by Mirae Dynamics HR in 2087.
 Nobody remembers why 1.2 seconds.
+Nobody has proposed changing it.

-• Contact Therapy patients who complete the full twelve sessions sometimes report that they can feel people before touching them — a pre-contact warmth that has no clinical explanation.
+- Contact Therapy patients who complete the full twelve sessions sometimes report that they can feel people before touching them — a pre-contact warmth that has no clinical explanation.
+Presence Workers call it “the approach.”
+Clinicians call it psychosomatic.
+The patients don’t care what it’s called.

-• Companion-tier users in the late stages of touch withdrawal describe their condition not as loneliness but as clarity.
+- Companion-tier users in late-stage touch withdrawal describe their condition not as loneliness but as clarity.
 They say the rest of us are addicted to something we mistake for connection.
 They may be right.
 They also can’t stop shaking.